Andrew Vaughn Player Props: White Sox vs. Marlins

 Marlins Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the Marlins pitching staff ranks first in MLB.
+- The Marlins pitching staff is third in the league with a collective 9.5 strikeouts per nine innings.

-- The Marlins have the 15th-ranked team ERA across all league pitching staffs (4.19).
+- The Marlins have a 4.14 team ERA that ranks 15th among all league pitching staffs.

-- Marlins pitchers combine to surrender 66 home runs (one per game), the 10th-fewest in the league.
+- Marlins pitchers combine to surrender 67 home runs (one per game), the ninth-fewest in the league.

-- The Marlins are sending Alcantara (2-5) to the mound for his 13th start of the season.
-He is 2-5 with a 5.19 ERA and 67 strikeouts through 76 1/3 innings pitched.
+- Garrett gets the start for the Marlins, his 12th of the season.
+He is 2-2 with a 4.47 ERA and 60 strikeouts through 58 1/3 innings pitched.

-- In his last time out on Sunday, the righty went seven innings against the Oakland Athletics, giving up five earned runs while surrendering six hits.
+- The lefty last appeared on Monday against the Kansas City Royals, when he threw five innings, allowing four earned runs while giving up six hits.

+- The 25-year-old has put up an ERA of 4.47, with 9.3 strikeouts per nine innings, in 12 games this season.
+Opponents have a .275 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.